fchastanet/docker_tutorial/02-docker-compose/exo3-alpine-nginx-php-fpm/Readme.md

 funneled to FPM.
 Nginx configuration file format is more clear than apache configuration file format.
+However Nginx is not recommended if you have long php process on the frontend.

 ### Why using alpine based images vs debian/ubuntu ?
 alpine based image results in smaller image's size but there are some culprits to take into consideration